Book of Common Prayer

 |

 The Decalogue is a responsive paraphrase of the Ten Commandments, used (sometimes) in the Sunday Communion service.
-Each commandment is recited by the priest and is followed by a congregational response.
-For example, here is the first commandment: God spoke these words and said: I am the Lord your God.
-You shall have no other…
+The priest recites each commandment, followed by a congregational response.
+For example, here is the first commandment: Priest: God spoke these words and said: I am the Lord your God.
+You shall have no other gods but me….

 Psalms and Prayers for Times of War